 Kurt Knecht is a composer, organist, and conductor currently living in Kansas City, Missouri.
 His compositions have been described as “funky” and “joyous” in the Washington Post, and “brilliant in concept” in The Tracker magazine.
-His compositions have become a staple of the modern choral festival literature and have been performed at festivals and concerts in over 43 states.
+His compositions have become a staple of the modern choral festival literature and area regular feature at festivals and concerts throughout the United States.
 Performances of his compositions include international performances at festivals and concerts in Germany, Austria, Italy, the Netherlands, Spain, Portugal, Singapore, Hong Kong, Canada, Mexico, the United Kingdom, Cuba, Costa Rica, New Zealand, and China.
-His music has been performed at the Kennedy Center by the Grammy Award winning Washington Chorale and at Carnegie Hall.
-In 2016, he was the commissioned composer for the national convention of the Organ Historical society where his Toccata, Adagio, and Fugue for organ and percussion was premiered at the Kimmel Center in Philadelphia.
+His music has been performed at the Kennedy Center, Carnegie Hall, and by Grammy Award winning groups like the KC Chorale and the Washington Chorale.

 His composition Missa Prolationem was awarded the Folsom Prize for the most outstanding doctoral dissertation of the University of Nebraska in 2009.
-As an eclectic performer, Kurt has been a featured soloist with groups ranging from Smokey Robinson to The Florida Orchestra.
-Kurt regularly appears as a concert organist and collaborative pianist.
-He is the organist at St. Paul’s Episcopal in Kansas City.
-Together with his wife, Jennifer Rosenblatt, he is the co-founder of MusicSpoke where they are creating the world’s largest marketplace for artist owned sheet music allowing composers to retain their copyrights and a majority of the profits from sales of their work.
+As an eclectic performer, Kurt has been a featured soloist with groups ranging from Smokey Robinson to The Florida Orchestra, and he is the frequent collaborative organist/pianist for the multiple Grammy Award winning KC Chorale.
+Kurt regularly appears as a concert organist and collaborative pianist and has performed at the national conventions of the American Guild of Organist and the American Choral Directors Association.
+He plays with violist Jonah Sirota in the improvisation group, Mondegreen.
+He is the organist at St. Paul’s Episcopal in Kansas City and the co-founder of MusicSpoke, a company that is creating the world’s largest marketplace for artist owned sheet music by making it easy for composers to self-publish and monetize their music.